Estimation of fertility by reverse survival

 A well-established extension of reverse survival methods for estimating fertility is the Own-Children Method.
 The method has been documented comprehensively by Cho, Retherford and Choe (1986).
 The Own-Children Method also produces estimates of Total Fertility but, instead of using independent estimates of the age pattern of fertility to apportion births among mothers, seeks to link each child enumerated in an inquiry to his or her mother.
 This makes it possible to tabulate children by both their own age and the age of their mothers.
 These counts can then be reverse survived to calculate the number of children born each year in the past according to the age of their mothers then.

 In inquiries in which detailed information has been collected on intra-household familial relationships and, in particular, if the identifier of co-resident mothers was added to the record for each child, this exercise in record linkage is somewhat algorithmically complex but do-able.
-Assumptions still need to be made about the age of the mothers of foster children and maternal orphans and, if they are numerous, it may be problematic to assume that they can be allocated to age groups of mothers on a pro rata basis.
+Assumptions still need to be made about the age of the mothers of foster children and maternal orphans and, if they are numerous, it may be problematic to assume that they can be allocated to age groups of mothers on a pro rata basis (Timæus 2021).

 If only limited information on relationships within the household is available, linking children to their mothers can become problematic, especially in populations where extended family households are common.
 In particular, if the mother is not resident in the household, children are at risk of being linked wrongly to an aunt, grandmother or other woman instead of remaining unlinked.
 The net impact of such errors is usually to inflate the estimated age-specific fertility of older women.
 Divorce, remarriage and polygynous marriage also increase the scope for identifying the wrong woman as the child’s mother.